How to Host Houseguests

 Here are some specific things I look for in certain rooms beyond the obvious list of general cleaning:

 Are drawers and cabinets organized in a way that’s guest-friendly?

 Do the cabinets and drawers need cleaning?

 What about the top of your fridge?
-Any taller guests will see the film of dust up there if you don’t.
+Taller guests will see the film of dust up there if you don’t.
 (I always have to remember this one...
 I'm short).

 Do you have stainless steel cleaner or something specific for your appliances?
 Granite cleaner?

 Do you need to clean your oven?
 Note: If yes, do that sooner rather than later.
 You don’t want your house smelling like burnt food when guests arrive.

 Do you need to replace any lightbulbs?